 - Season with 1 tsp soy sauce, 1 tsp mirin, 1 tsp oyster sauce and ½ tsp chili bean sauce and mix thoroughly.
 Simmer until the liquid is almost gone and then turn off the heat.

-- Take a heatproof measuring jug and whisk 500 ml freshly boiled water with 1 tsp Chinese-style chicken bouillon powder and 1 tbsp smooth peanut butter until dissolved.
+- Take a heatproof measuring jug and whisk 500 ml freshly boiled water with 1 tsp Chinese-style chicken bouillon powder (granules) and 1 tbsp smooth peanut butter until dissolved.
 Pour the soup into the pan and heat on medium once more.

 - Bring to a boil and then turn off the heat.
-Place 1 ½ tbsp awase miso paste on a mesh spoon or ladle, dip it into the soup and then whisk it to break it up.
+Place 1 ½ tbsp yellow miso paste (awase miso) on a mesh spoon or ladle, dip it into the soup and then whisk it to break it up.
 This technique makes it easier to incorporate the miso into the soup smoothly without lumps.
 (Alternatively, mix the miso paste with a small amount of broth in a separate bowl and pour back into the pan once smooth.)

 - Add 100 g beansprouts to the broth and cook them in the residual heat for 1-2 minutes.
 (No need to turn the heat back on.)